 Stance on key issues:

-- Health care: O'Rourke has vacillated between endorsing single-payer and Medicare for All, instead opting to put stock in Medicare for America, which aims to expand "government-run health coverage while keeping employer-sponsored insurance plans," CNN reports.
+- Health care: O'Rourke has vacillated between endorsing single-payer and Medicare for All, opting to put stock in Medicare for America, which aims to expand "government-run health coverage while keeping employer-sponsored insurance plans," CNN reports.

 - Gun control: Called for universal background checks and limits on sale of AR-15s.
 Opposes requiring states to recognize concealed carry permits granted in other states.

 - Supreme Court reform: Said "an idea we should explore" is to have 5 justices selected by Democrats and 5 by Republicans.
 They would then select 5 more for a total of 20.
-Also offered the idea of term limits.
+Also offered idea of term limits.

 - Marijuana: Favors decriminalization and expunging criminal records for cannabis-related offenses.